AI visibility report

 These prompt-level losses are the first prompts to track and repair.

-Where Bun is winning2
+Where Bun is winning

 Where Bun is losing5